barebox/barebox/Documentation/user/watchdog.rst

   nv boot.watchdog_timeout=10

 where the used value again is measured in seconds.

-On a system with multiple watchdogs, the watchdog with the highest positive priority is the one affected by the ``boot.watchdog_timeout`` parameter.
-If multiple watchdogs share the same priority, only one will be started.
+Only the default watchdog will be started.